zhandpy/learngit/readme.txt

-this is a test
+Git is a distributed version control system.
-test for git
+Git is free software.